First-principles study the structural, magnetic, optical properties and doping effect in chromium arsenide: Results and Discussions

-(vi) MP: B31, space group $Pnma$, No.$62$.
-As the orthorhombic MnP-type structure is regarded as distorted NiAs-type structure with small shifts of atomic positions, the two structures are similar to each other.
-As soon as the these distortions are small in CrAs, its MP-type structure is basically similar to the NA-type structure\cite{Motizuki-2009}.
-The structure, illustrated in Fig 1e, shows that each Cr atom is coordinated to six As atoms in an irregular octahedral coordination.
+(vi) MP-type CrAs has a space group $Pnma$ (No.$62$).
+The orthorhombic MnP-type structure is regarded as distorted NiAs-type structure with small shifts of atomic positions\cite{Motizuki-2009}.
+The structure, illustrated in Figure~\ref{fig:str}(e), shows that each Cr atom is coordinated to six As atoms in irregular octahedral coordination.
 Each As atom is surrounded by six Cr atoms, arranged at the corners of a distorted trigonal prism.
-This structure possesses a space-inversion symmetry, but it is locally missing at the Cr and As sites, and both of these atoms form a zigzag chain along the a axis.
+This structure possesses a space-inversion symmetry.